Is the agency permitted to have representation at hearings?:

 If "Varies by Case," please describe:

 In proceedings before an ADJ, the ADJ "shall develop procedures for the submission of written evidence, for a hearing before the ADJ with witnesses on the record, or for other procedures as appropriate under the circumstances."
 See MWAA Contracting Manual § 9.5.3.2(1).
-This question is not applicable to document-only hearings.

 If "Varies by Case," please describe: